Cherreads

 Chapter 15 - Chapter 15: The first contact

 As Ahrden walked, he went over the required steps he needed to perform to summon the spell, checking and rechecking that everything was ready.
 When he reached the spot that he was going to, he looked back and nodded in satisfaction.
-He then sat down on the ground, crossed his legs and started meditating.
+He then sat down on the ground, crossed his legs, and started meditating.
 With closed eyes, he sat there motionless, falling so deep within himself that he was completely unaware of the light morning breeze and the warm rays of the sun on his face.
 Being in the moment, everything melted away for him but arcane and his will.
 He didn't rush it; he wasn't impatient.
 With practised precision, he aligned the two realms until they were in complete harmony.

-Ahrden just stood there watching as the forest came to life with everything bending, snapping and coming out of the ground to ever increase the ball, which just kept growing.
-Huge rocks slowly rose from the ground, and once loose, flew towards the now immense ball of hovering natural waste and smashed into it, creating a ripple that travelled through its surface.
+Ahrden just stood there watching as the forest came to life with everything bending, snapping, and coming out of the ground to ever increase the ball, which just kept growing.
+Huge rocks slowly rose from the ground and, once loose, flew towards the now immense ball of hovering natural waste and smashed into it, creating a ripple that travelled through its surface.

 Ahrden forced calm on himself and dismissed the spell with precision.

 That was when he felt an ancient sting of dark magic lash across the forest and hit his spell from a distance Ahrden could not comprehend.
-The spell did not hesitate or try to live on; it died as it came in contact with this mystical, ancient power.
+The spell did not hesitate or try to live on; it died as it came into contact with this mystical, ancient power.

 'Gift.'